Chart Color Schemes

 Chester Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 24 projects that are expected to impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 24 projects that may impact the area.
 Notable projects include Villawood Town Centre Redevelopment (Kinara Place), Chester Square Redevelopment, Condell Park High School Upgrade, and Chester Hill Station Upgrade.
-The following list details those projects likely to be most relevant.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.